How to create a freelance writing business plan.

 In other words, it keeps you in your comfort zone and to grow in your business, and personally, you must step out of your comfort zone.

 Make sure to differentiate any short-term tasks from long-term tasks.
-For example, a short-term task would be to hire a VA within three months, and a long-term task would be to grow your social media following.
+For example, a short-term goal would be to hire a VA within three months, and a long-term goal would be to grow your social media following on Instagram to 500.

 You’ll also likely have long-term projects and short-term projects.
 A long-term project would be writing an e-book while a short-term project would be writing a blog article.